Skip to main content

 Cost of Attendance details

-Standard Boone Campus Housing
+Standard On-Campus Housing*

 More options

-Standard Boone Campus Meal Plan
+Standard Meal Plan*

 More options